Volunteer Opportunities

 Sister Cities Committee

-In 1991, Columbia Heights received an agreement from Lomianki, Poland, that they would be proud to be in partnership with our City.
+In 1991, Columbia Heights received an agreement from Lomianki, Poland, that they would be proud to partner with our City.
 Members are dedicated to this international friendship by promoting humanitarian, educational, cultural, civic, and social events.
 This group meets on the second Tuesday of the month at 1 pm in the City Hall Council Chambers.
-For more information please contact Gloria Bergstrom at (612) 708-2295, or visit the Sister Cities Committee Page for more information.
+For more information please contact Gloria Bergstrom at (612) 708-2295, or visit the Sister Cities Committee Page.

 Southern Anoka Community Assistance (SACA)